Annotation Curricula to Implicitly Train Non-Expert Annotators: Human Evaluation

 \section{Human Evaluation}

-To evaluate the effectiveness of our \textit{easy-instances-first} \Approach with real annotators, we conduct a user study on a classification task for English tweets and analyze the resulting annotations in terms of \textit{annotation time} and \textit{annotation quality}.
-We design the study to not require domain-expertise and conduct it with citizen science volunteers as we conjecture that \Approach is especially beneficial for non-expert annotators.\footnote{We provide a statement regarding the conduct of ethical research after the conclusion.}
+To evaluate the effectiveness of our easy-instances-first AC with real annotators, we conduct a user study on a classification task for English tweets and analyze the resulting annotations in terms of \textit{annotation time} and \textit{annotation quality}.
+We design the study to not require domain-expertise and conduct it with citizen science volunteers.\footnote{We provide a statement regarding the conduct of ethical research after the conclusion.}

 \paragraph{Hypothesis} We investigate the following hypothesis: Annotators that are presented with easy instances first and then with instances that gradually increase in terms of annotation difficulty require less annotation time or have improved annotation quality compared to annotators that receive the same instances in a random order.